 He holds four of the NBA’s top five spots for three-point shots made in a season.
 He has two league MVPs, one of them unanimous — the only such instance in league history.
 And he has guided Golden State to four straight finals, winning three of them.
-At the moment, the NBA has never seen, and likely will not see, a player of Curry’s caliber.
-Combine that with his unique, low-flash personality and you have one of the world’s most popular athletes and marketable players.
+He also helped the Warriors establish the best regular season record in NBA history.

 So why on earth would anyone with a modicum of common sense not want Steph Curry to market and represent their brand?